The middle-class Kiwi Dream might feel like a moving target. Here's what you can do about it

 Imagine a pair of scissors.
 The top blade represents the cost of living, particularly housing, education, and healthcare.
 The bottom blade represents your income.
 In an ideal world, they move together.
 In our world, the top blade is opening wider and wider, while the bottom blade is stuck.

 In New Zealand, this disconnect is stark.
-A study by Knowledge Auckland highlighted a terrifying statistic: between 1981 and 2019, median house prices in New Zealand increased almost 18-fold.
+A study by Knowledge Auckland highlighted a sobering statistic: between 1981 and 2019, median house prices in New Zealand increased almost 18-fold.
 In the same period, median household incomes increased only 5.4-fold.
-Even with recent interest rate cuts, and house price cooling, housing costs relative to income remain historically high, with Stats NZ reporting severe pressure on renters and new buyers, and it has been reported the average household still requires nearly a decade to save a deposit, a hurdle which was half as high for previous generations.

 Housing costs have grown more than three times faster than the wages used to pay for them.

 This isn't just "inflation"; it is a structural shift in wealth accumulation.
 It explains why a single income could support a family in a freehold home in 1980, whereas today, two professional incomes often struggle to service a mortgage on a modest townhouse.
-This is part of the reason why headlines frequently report the numbers of people leaving New Zealand.
+It is part of the reason why headlines frequently report growing numbers of people leaving New Zealand.

 The squeeze is not purely about how much you earn; it is about what you own.
 This is where the real divide opens up.